 Dogs need, at least, some chlorophyll in their diets.

 Chlorophyll contains amazing nutrients such as beta carotene, vitamin A-C-K and E. It even has essential fatty acids and magnesium.
-No doubt, a dog can utilize these.

 Foods With Chlorophyll

 Not Totally Carnivorous

 Your dog is using a natural instinct when they chow down on your neighbor’s lawn!